 Hot Flashes are tiny little stories–fireflies for your mind–usually of no more than 50 words, including the titles.
-Every month, I’ll post a new one.
-Scroll past the blah-blah to see this year’s previous stories.
+Every month, I post a new one.
+Scroll down to see the previous ones.

 ~ ~ ~ ~ ~ ~